PostgresApp/PostgresApp/docs/index.md

 Postgres.app is a full-featured PostgreSQL installation packaged as a standard Mac app.
-It includes everything you need to get started: we've even included popular extensions like [PostGIS](http://postgis.net) for geo data and [plv8](https://github.com/plv8/plv8) for JavaScript.
+It includes everything you need to get started: we've even included popular extensions like [PostGIS](http://postgis.net) for geo data and [plv8](https://github.com/plv8/plv8) for JavaScript support.

-Postgres.app has a beautiful user interface and a convenient menu bar item.
+Postgres.app has a beautiful user interface and can be accessed through a convenient menu bar item.
-You never need to touch the command line to use it – but of course we do include all the necessary [command line tools](/documentation/cli-tools.html) and header files for advanced users.
+You never need to touch the command line to use it — but of course we do include all the necessary [command line tools](/documentation/cli-tools.html) and header files for advanced users.

-Postgres.app updates automatically, so you get bugfixes as soon as possible.
+Postgres.app updates automatically, so you'll get bug fixes as soon as possible.

-The current version requires macOS {{site.postgresappMinSystemVersion}} or later and comes with the latest PostgreSQL versions ({{ site.postgresqlVersions | map: "postgres" | array_to_sentence_string: "and" }}), but we also maintain [other versions](documentation/all-versions.html) of Postgres.app.
+The current version requires macOS {{site.postgresappMinSystemVersion}} or later and comes with the latest PostgreSQL versions ({{ site.postgresqlVersions | map: "postgres" | array_to_sentence_string: "and" }}).
+For those who need it, we also maintain [earlier versions](documentation/all-versions.html) of Postgres.app.